Fapiko/mather_blather/README.md

 Generate and store the list of primes locally on the user's machine for a more individual balance of performance vs. range.

+### Caching

+Cache the output of any calculation where the cost to calculate is greater than the cost to look it up from cache.
+Could make this a pretty highly performant library for doing the maths.